rl-institut/open_plan/docs/view_components/energy_system_component.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 :ref:`es_network-label`
-   The component is inserted within the energy system described in this other view-component
+   The component is inserted within the energy system model described in this other view-component

 Rendering of the view-component
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-This energy system component can be rendered as a list item within :ref:`es_network-label`'s `es_component_list` attribute or via its icon within :ref:`es_network-label`'s `network_schema` attribute.
+This *energy system component* can be rendered as a list item within :ref:`es_network-label`'s `es_component_list` attribute or via its icon within :ref:`es_network-label`'s `network_schema` attribute.